LionsPhil/prometheus-enviro-sensors/README.md

 Bugs/nits:

-- The stderr messages *should* be going into the journal that `systemctl status` shows snippets from, but seem to be getting lost.
-This doesn't really matter since it's just startup messages.
 - The polling isn't really every second; that's a lower-bound assuming everything else is instant, but there are known `sleep`s in the sensor libraries.
 - The SGP30 baseline is not saved on graceful exit.
 This probably doesn't matter much since I don't think it's supposed to drift dramatically, so long as you're running the daemon for at least an hour.